Head office Iggesund Paperboard

 Paperboard must be there when the customer needs it.
 All the quality features in the world are meaningless if the deliveries don’t arrive in time.
 Delivery precision is a high priority.
 A maritime transport system guarantees overseas customers receive shipments with the lowest possible environmental impact.
 The service doesn’t stop there.
 Every tonne of Invercote comes with access to documentation and knowledge about how to make best use of the paperboard.
 The knowledge and market-based technical support provided by Iggesund, help customers to achieve dazzling end results and optimal production economics.

-/ins Iggesund Paperboard’s both mills – in Iggesund, Sweden, and Workington, England - have been awarded the highest rating for sustainability in an evaluation done by the EcoVadis firm of analysts.
-EcoVadis provides the leading system for assessing and marking the suppliers of global companies and has evaluated more than 25,000 suppliers.
+/ins The Holmen Group’s paperboard manufacturer, Iggesund Paperboard, has received the highest rating for sustainability in an evaluation done this year by the rating firm EcoVadis.
+The paperboard is produced at Iggesund Mill in Sweden and at Workington, England.
+EcoVadis is the leading system for assessing and rating the suppliers of global companies and has done more than 45,000 evaluations in 150 countries.
 Companies using EcoVadis include Coca Cola, Johnson & Johnson, Nestlé, L’Oréal and Heineken.